 HBP is of course also fighting on the COVID-19 front.
 Voluntarily or not, they now let others use their Fenix supercomputers for coronavirus research, as part of the EXSCALATE4CoronaVirus project.
 But this is a kind of passive contribution, which basically consists of HBP people stopping playing brain simulation, and letting others to use their electronic toys.

 The HBP scientists who designed the ingenious scientific strategy of offering the Fenix supercomuter to others, are Amunts and Thomas Lippert.
 But what else did HBP contribute so far, to make themselves look good to the EU Commission and the public, besides granting access to Fenix?
-Well, the 29 May press release lists nothing else in this regard, except this breakthrough:
+Well, the 29 May 2020 press release (Update 1.10.2021: press release was deleted, here archived copy) lists nothing else in this regard, except this breakthrough:

 “Using their expertise on the nicotine effect on the functions of neurons, HBP researchers have been able to investigate the question of the potential mitigating role of nicotine on the risk of infection after a study reported a surprisingly low number of smokers among COVID-19 patients.”